 An IUD may not be appropriate for women who have heavy menstrual bleeding, had previous pelvic infections, have more than one sexual partner, or plan on getting pregnant.
 This is because IUDs do not protect against sexually transmitted infections (STDs) and should not be in place if a woman intends to become pregnant.

-If women become pregnant with their IUDs in place, 40% to 50% of the pregnancies end in miscarriage.
+If women become pregnant with their IUDs in place, 50% of the pregnancies end in miscarriage.

 Serious complications due to infection associated with an IUD may prevent a woman from being able to become pregnant in the future.

 Also, with the progesterone-releasing IUD (levonorgestrel IUD), a reduction in menstrual flow and a decrease in painful menstrual cramping are often observed with continued use.
 This is because the progesterone hormone can cause thinning of the lining of the uterus.
 These menstrual changes are not dangerous in any way and do not mean that the contraceptive action of the IUD is diminished.